xbouteiller/gmin/README.md

 ### Work directly from raw files

 You can directly use the files from the climatic chambers.
-It should contain at least the following columns:
+The following columns are mandatory:

-- date_time : time **(default is dd/mm/yyyy H:M)**
+- date_time
-- Campaign: campaign name
+- Campaign
 - Comment
-- T_C : temperature (°C)
+- Temperature
-- RH : Relative Humidity
+- Relative Humidity
-- Weight measured: 1 column = 1 sample, the column header should be the position in the chamber
+- Weight measured

+Names can be defined (see the conf file section), i f several sensors are used for measuring temperature or RH, mean value will be computed.

 you can see an example in the folder [input files](https://github.com/xbouteiller/gmin/tree/main/input_files)